QualitySushi/osrs-simulator/README.md

     Select Combat Style: Choose between Melee, Ranged, or Magic Set Your Stats: Enter your combat levels and boosts Choose Equipment: Select gear for each slot
-    Select Target: Pick a boss or enter custom defense stats Apply Modifiers: Select prayers, potions, and special attacks
+    Select Target: Pick a npc or enter custom defense stats Apply Modifiers: Select prayers, potions, and special attacks
     Calculate: View your expected DPS and other stats
     Compare: Save setups to compare different loadouts